 This is by far the longest drive on the Blue Ridge Parkway itinerary.
 From Roanoke you have 173 miles (278 km) to Blowing Rock.
 If you feel that five hours in the car is too much and you need to break it up with an overnighter, somewhere around Fancy Gap at Milepost 199 is a strong option.

 During this stretch the Mabry Mill at Milepost 176 and the Blue Ridge Music Center at Milepost 213 are beautiful stops that you should include on your Blue Ridge Parkway road trip itinerary.

 Mabry Mill at Milepost 176

 Mabry Mill is an idyllic and restored millhouse originally built in 1905.
 It has become one of the most famous sights along the Blue Ridge Parkway.
 Here you can take a self guided tour of the mill to learn a little bit about its history.
 And of course you shouldn’t miss to try the amazing pancakes at the on-site restaurant.

 The Blue Ridge Music Center has its mission to bring forward the rich musical tradition and heritage of the Blue Ridge mountains.
 It does that with the help of a museum, an outdoor amphitheater and an indoor venue.
 When you visit it’s likely that the sounds of the fiddle, banjo, and guitar will be the sounds that welcome you.

-At MP 293 you find a good place to stay in, namely Blowing Rock.
+At MP 293 you find a good place to stay in during your road trip on the Blue Ridge Parkway, namely Blowing Rock.
 In a place named Blowing Rock there must be a blowing rock too, right?
 The answer is, yes there is.
-The Blowing Rock which has been the inspiration to the town name and Moses Cone’s Flat Top Manor are two interesting places to visit during your stay.
+The Blowing Rock that has been the inspiration to the town name and Moses Cone’s Flat Top Manor are two interesting places to visit during your stay.

 The blowing rock that gave name to Blowing Rock